 - self-orientation and self-discovery strategies

-are specialized educators with unique competencies to meet the diverse needs of the visually impaired.
+Teacher of Students with Visual Impairments (TVIs) are specialized educators with unique competencies to meet the diverse needs of the visually impaired.
 These professionals work within the special education system to address the unique needs of children with visual impairments.
 In addition to working with the children (usually in a one-to-one relationship), these teachers work closely with other teachers, parents, and other people and organizations in the community.

-VI teachers are specialists in:
+TVIs are specialists in:

 - translating basic diagnostic information about vision and visual impairments